Viggo-Kristensen/retail-analytics-warehouse/README.md

 ## Project description
-This project contains a retail analytics warehouse I have build around the OLIST e-commerce dataset.
+This project contains a retail analytics warehouse build around the OLIST e-commerce dataset.

-The original data files from the Olist dataset is structured in a normalized relational database which is optimized for operational usage.
-Through an ETL process i have transformed the data and inserted it into my sqlite datawarehouse.
-The analytical database is build around a star-schema structure where sales is the central business activity to be analyzed.
-The dimensions surrounding the fact_sales table are `dim_product`, `dim_seller`, `dim_customer` and `dim_date`.
-In the original dataset the sales are not stored explicitly in rows.
-Instead
+### Dataset
+The dataset used is `Brazilian E-Commerce Public Dataset` by Olist from 2018.
+The dataset contains information from over 100k orders that where made from 2016 to 2018 on Brazilian markedplaces.
+The data is structured like a normalized relational database that is optimized for operational use.
+Among other things tables included are orders, products, sellers and customers.

+### ETL
+To get the data from the csv file format into the analytical warehouse an ETL process was used.
+Firstly the csv data files was extracted and saved as dataframes.
+The tables needed for the warehouse were then constructed by transforming the data using pandas and uploaded and changed to SQL.

+### Database
+The database used was SQLite3.

 ### Star-schema
+- fact_sales:
+- dim_customer:
+- dim_product:
+- dim_seller:
+- dim_date:

 ![star schema](star_schema/star_schema.png)

+### Analysis
+business_analysis.md contains a business analysis i have made based on the plots i have created from the sales star-schema.

 ### How to run
 - To create the analytical database run `main.py` from the root of the project.